 Clarence Fisher, Curator of the Egyptian Section (1914-1925), excavated a smaller percentage of the Museum's present manuscript collection.
 Fisher uncovered Hieratic, Hieroglyphic and Demotic papyri fragments at Dra Abu el-Naga.

 The Egyptian Section has an importation collection of materials associated with the funerary arts in Egypt.
 This collection includes examples of both human and animal mummies.
 The collection includes early mummies, which were preserved naturally in the hot desert sand, as well as those that were produced by artificial methods of mummification.
-Most of our materials relating to mummification are on display in our The Egyptian Mummy: Secrets and Science exhibit.
+Most of our materials relating to mummification are on display in the Egypt (Mummies) Gallery.

 The Egyptian Section houses a small but significant collection of textiles from Egypt.
 Included in this collection are linen mummy wrappings from Pharaonic Egypt (many examples are inscribed with parts of the Book of the Dead), a unique painted mummy shroud from the Ptolemaic or Roman period, examples of clothing from the Roman Period (cloaks, tunics, and hats), and beautifully decorated Coptic period textiles.